A freelance reporter, I’ve been doing investigations in Africa for a decade.

 I do nerdy stories, like trawling through thousands of newspapers to add up how long president Biya of Cameroon has been on private trips (4.5 years).
 I love going on extended reporting trips using local transport, including in conflict zones such as anglophone Cameroon or eastern Congo.

-My stories have been published on the BBC, France 24, le Monde, Libération, The New Humanitarian, Daily Telegraph, OCCRP, Paris Match, Sydney Morning Herald, African Arguments, Journal de Montréal, Mongabay and others.
-I also train journalists in investigative methods for the Thomson Reuters Foundation and for non-profits such as the Natural Resource Governance Institute.
+My stories have been published by the BBC, France 24, le Monde, Libération, The New Humanitarian, Daily Telegraph, OCCRP, Paris Match, Sydney Morning Herald, African Arguments, Journal de Montréal, Mongabay and others.

 I’m fluent in French, English and Hebrew and I get by in Spanish and Swahili.
 On good days, I can pretend to follow a conversation in German.